Sharing and Security

 | Writes to files | Medium | Could poison files that persist |

-| Writes to memory | Medium-High | memory_write persists across ALL future conversations |
+| Writes to memory | Medium-High | memory_write persists inside that agent-user workspace and can affect that same relationship later |

 | Sends messages | Medium | Could be used to phish or spam |